 The Freight Transportation Advisory Committee (FTAC) usually meets on the fourth Wednesday of each month at 2:00 PM.
 Members strive to promote and facilitate the planned movement of freight throughout Miami-Dade County.
-This Committee works with local, state, and federal agencies to improve and maintain freight movement infrastructure that is crucial to the economy of south Florida.
+This committee works with local, state, and federal agencies to improve and maintain freight movement infrastructure that is crucial to the economy of south Florida.

-To obtain a current schedule of all TPO related meetings, the general public can contact the TPO at (305) 375-4507, mpo@miamidadempo.org, or visit www.miamidadempo.org
+To obtain a current schedule of all TPO related meetings, the general public can contact the TPO at 305-375-4507, tpo@mdtpo.org, or visit www.miamidadetpo.org